AgainPsychoX/YellowToyCar/README.md

 	+ CPU pins:
 		+ One core for HTTP and trash tasks
 		+ Other core for networking & fast control (UDP)
-	+ Use mutex to lock frame buffer between capture and streaming.
 	+ Trace tasks? `vTaskList`/`uxTaskGetSystemState`
 + Website
 	+ Camera